 At the core of our mission lies teaching, learning and assessment.
 We are committed to ensuring every lesson is engaging and that our curriculum is relevant and responsive.
 But we're also committed to offering more than just courses.
-Our learner-facing support services are designed to enrich the overall college experience, inspiring learners to reach their academic and personal potential.
+Our learner-facing support services are designed to enrich the overall college experience, inspiring learners to reach their academic and personal potential, and ultimately to be successful and to positively impact society.